 Hip fractures remain a significant health problem, especially for the elderly, where a fracture can lead to immobility and a downward spiral.
-A new study looks at the risk factors and incidence of hip fractures over the last several decades, making use of data from the Framingham Osteoporosis Study.
+Making use of data from the Framingham Osteoporosis Study, a new study looks at the risk factors and incidence of hip fractures over the last several decades.
 The study focused on recognized risk factors for fracture, in the end singling out two: smoking and drinking.

 The baseline cohort consisted of 10,552 individuals, 55% women.
 The overall incidence for hip fractures was 789/100,000 in women, 240/100,000 in men – somewhat less than the nationally reported figures.